Optimizing performance in your iBooks Author books

 - Avoid adding too many widgets to a single page.

-- iBooks Store only will accept books up to 2.0 GB for publication.
+- iBooks Store will accept books up to 2.0 GB for publication.
 While you can distribute larger books for free through other channels, keep the size down for best results and to avoid performance issues.

 - As an alternative to using the Preview function in iBooks Author, you also can export your book as an iBooks file.
 Then, copy that file to your iPad through iTunes.